-Most of the crossbow scopes has a fixed zoom not variable.
-So we thought why not review a red-dot scope as they are fixed zoom as well.
+Most of the crossbow scopes have a fixed zoom, not a variable.
+So we thought why not review a red-dot scope as they are fixed zoom as well?
 Thus today we are bringing you the TruGlo red-dot crossbow scope reviews.

 First of all red-dot scopes are nothing new to the scene.
 And most people don’t need more than the reticle in their crossbows.
 For that category of people, the red-dot scope exists in the crossbow scene too.
 We have reviewed red-dot rifle scopes in the past.